dy-tea/rr-dl/README.md

 ```

 ## About
-This is a downloader focused on downloading novels in the Markdown format.
+This is a downloader focused on downloading novels in the **Markdown** format.
 This makes it simple to read in apps like [Obsidian](https://obsidian.md).
 This allows for the original formatting of the text to be preserved because it is essentially just a renamed `html` file.
-The default file extension is `md` but can be changed to `html` if you want to use a browser to display the chapters (although not recommended).
+The default file extension is `md` but can be changed to `html` if you want to use a browser to display the chapters (although it is not recommended).

 ## Examples
 Search for novel